DavidMandado/PolIce-force-bulgary-assistance/README.md

 Other files         &nbsp;&nbsp;            # Normalization, data exploration, etc.<br>

 ## Our SOLUTION - in detail
+For a few months, the whole thing will be available in policeallocation.live, if it is not there anymore, follow the instructions below.

 ### Community Tool
 Collects and visualises citizen's perceptions of safety, through open and closed questions.